"Show the people my head. It's worth a look!"

 of Off with His Head!

 , which is about death by decapitation.
-This trope is about presenting the severed head in some way, be it by holding it up, or showing it stabbed on a pike, etc
+This trope is about presenting the severed head in some way, be it by holding it up, or showing it stabbed on a pike, or throwing it casually to the one it is presented to, etc

 Human heads are not required.
 Any character engaging in this is an Anti-Hero